andrew-codes/softwarecraftsman.github.com/source/_posts/2013-02-03-using-rake-in-net-projects.markdown

 Preparing the Build
 ---------------------------
-Next, the build script needs to do is define some common properties and clean up the solution from any previous build.
+Next, the build script needs to define some common properties and clean up the solution from any previous build.
 To facilitate cleaning the build, I have created a Rake namespace called `:setup`.
 In this namespace I have three tasks for now; one to remove any build-created directories, one to re-create any directories needed by the build, and, finally, one to call that completes all setup tasks (there will be a few more shortly).

 ``` ruby
 base_dir = File.dirname(__FILE__)